 FAQ

-Why add nvim-dap-view
+Why is nvim-dap-view

--- Your nvim-dap config
+-- Your nvim-dap-view config

 return {